V445 Puppis

 Examination of the optical spectrum of this nova showed absorption lines of calcium (Ca I), sodium (Na I) and singly ionized iron (Fe II).
 The initial spectrum was deficient in hydrogen and did not match those typical of other nova types.
 The infrared spectrum measured on January 31 showed a featureless continuum that decreased with increasing wavelength.
 This is consistent with emission from heated dust and suggests that the star is a recurrent nova that has generated dust during prior outbursts.
 By 2004, the object had faded and the dust emission had disappeared.

 The deficient level of hydrogen in this outburst, along with an enrichment of helium and carbon, and a higher level of ionization, suggested that it was the first observed instance of a helium nova.
 This is theorized to occur when a white dwarf star predominantly accretes helium (rather than hydrogen) from an orbiting companion.
 When sufficient helium has accumulated along a shell on the surface of the white dwarf, a run-away thermonuclear explosion results in a nova outburst.
 Hence, V445 Puppis may belong to a binary star system and be surrounded by an accretion disk of matter drawn from the companion star.

 At present, the system is being obscured by an optically thick cloud of dust.
 A bi-polar outflow of material has been observed moving away from the system at a velocity of 6,720 ± 650 km s^{−1}.
 Knots of material within this outflow are moving at velocities of up to 8,450 ± 570 km s^{−1}.
 Based upon the expansion parallax for this outflow, the system lies at a distance of 8.2 ± 0.5 kpc.

-The white dwarf in the V445 Puppis system has an estimated mass of more than 1.3 times the mass of the Sun, and this mass is increasing because of recurring helium shell flashes from accreted material.
-As the mass of the white dwarf approaches the Chandrasekhar limit of about 1.38 solar masses, it will likely explode as a Type Ia supernova.
+The white dwarf in the V445 Puppis system has an estimated mass of more than 1.3 times the mass of the Sun.
+Previously it was thought the white dwarf is increasing in mass because of recurring helium shell flashes and would explode as Type Ia supernova after it passes Chandrasekhar limit of about 1.38 solar masses, the mass limit of a stable white dwarf.
+It was later found this white dwarf ejected over 1 Jupiter masses in the 2000 eruption and is losing mass over each eruption cycle, thus ruling out the hypothesis it will explode in a Type Ia supernova.